LEBaz2211/BestAIOthello/README.md

    \___/ \__|_||_\___|_|_\___/

 IT project June 2022
+Basil Mannaerts (20269)
+Yllke Prebreza (18402)

 1. The AI implementation

-Libraries used : easyAI, numpy
+Libraries used : easyAI, numpy, othello_game, game_support

     - EsayAI is a pure-Python artificial intelligence framework for two players games.
 This library makes it easy to define the mechanism of a game and, in our case, play it against